jairomelo/mstdb_manager/README.md

 ### MySQL

 This application uses MySQL as the database backend.
-To run it needs this dependencies:
+To run it needs these dependencies:

 `sudo apt install -y pkg-config libmysqlclient-dev default-libmysqlclient-dev build-essential`